Traffic News

 Burley is situated towards the western edge of the New Forest, 8 kilometres (5 miles) south-east of the market town of Ringwood, and 13 kilometres (8 miles) from Christchurch.

-A picturesque village of modest size, Burley is both a pleasant, much in demand residential area and a popular destination for visitors.
+Burley is a picturesque village of modest size, and is both a pleasant, much in demand residential area and a popular destination for visitors.

 Burley - Memorial Cross